Total Eclipse of the Heart: Impact

 In a 2013 UK survey, the song came first in a list of most popular songs to sing in the shower, above songs by Justin Bieber, Robbie Williams, One Direction and Elton John.
 In 2015, the song was voted by the British public as the nation's third-favourite 1980s number one in a poll for ITV.

 Due to the song's lyrics comparing an ended romance with an eclipse, it often receives attention during solar and lunar eclipses.
 During the solar eclipse of 20 March 2015, Tyler's version received a 214% increase of Spotify streams throughout the day.
-A similar impact was experienced during the solar eclipse of 21 August 2017, when Nielsen Music reported a 503% increase in record sales.
-Around that time, the song hit number one on the iTunes chart.
+A similar impact was experienced during the solar eclipse of 21 August 2017, when Nielsen Music reported a 503% increase in record sales., and the song hitting number one on the iTunes chart around the same time.
 The song again reached No. 1 on the iTunes sales chart in the US during the solar eclipse of 8 April 2024.
 In the following week, Tyler re-entered the Billboard Artist 100 chart at No. 79, and "Total Eclipse of the Heart" entered the LyricFind Global chart at No. 25, the Canadian Digital Song Sales chart at No. 9, and the US Digital Song Sales Chart at No. 5.
+This phenomenon was noted again during the solar eclipse of August 12 2026, with Spotify noting a 14 per cent boost in streaming of the song worldwide, including a 94 per cent rise in the UK on 12 August.

+As of July 2026, the song has sold 1.9 million copies in the United States, and has surpassed 1 billion streams on Spotify.